North Carolina Slip and Fall Attorney

 Examples of losses you can seek compensation for include:

-• Accommodation for permanent disabilities your injuries caused
+- Accommodation for permanent disabilities caused by your injuries

 How much compensation you can recover will depend on the specific circumstances surrounding your claim.